samanthastaheli/LearnCpp/README.md

 ## Overview

 This repository is a collection of simple programs that helped me learn C++.
 There is a program for every topic I learned, such as variables, data structures, functions, and classes.

-TODO: {Provide a description the software that you wrote to demonstrate the C++ language.}

-The purpose of writing this software was to learn the basics of C++.

 I learned C++ because it is a powerful language that is commonly used in software development.
-It is a lower level programming language that can be used as a functional, object oriented, procedural, and more.
+It is a lower-level programming language that can be used for functional programming, object-oriented programming, procedural programming, and more.

-TODO: {Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}
+[HelloWorld](https://github.com/samanthastaheli/LearnCpp/blob/main/HelloWorld.cpp) is the first C++ code I wrote.
+If you didn't gather from the file name, it is a simple function that prints "Hello World!" in the terminal.

+The purpose of the [useFunctions](https://github.com/samanthastaheli/LearnCpp/blob/main/useFunctions.cpp), [VarTypes](https://github.com/samanthastaheli/LearnCpp/blob/main/VarTypes.cpp), [useClasses](https://github.com/samanthastaheli/LearnCpp/blob/main/useClasses.cpp), [useStruct](https://github.com/samanthastaheli/LearnCpp/blob/main/useStruct.cpp), [useLambda](https://github.com/samanthastaheli/LearnCpp/blob/main/useLambda.cpp), and [userInput](https://github.com/samanthastaheli/LearnCpp/blob/main/userInput.cpp) programs was to learn the basics of C++.
+Each program demonstrates a different element of C++.
+For example, VarTypes creates and prints different types of variables that can be used in C++.
+From making these programs I was able to utilize the basic elements I learned to create [factorial](https://github.com/samanthastaheli/LearnCpp/blob/main/factorial.cpp), [findPrimes](https://github.com/samanthastaheli/LearnCpp/blob/main/findPrimes.cpp), and [fibonacci](https://github.com/samanthastaheli/LearnCpp/blob/main/fibonacci.cpp) programs.

+A slightly more intricate program in this repository is the [calculator](https://github.com/samanthastaheli/LearnCpp/blob/main/calculator.cpp).
+It is composed of multiple functions and utilizes while loops, if statements, mathematical operators, and user input.

 A demo video is linked bellow.